denys-duchier/gentoo-overlay/README.md

 * dev-java/oracle-jdk-bin - with automatic sources fetching (I really hate manual downloading all the time)
 * net-misc/minidlna - with improved ebuild and init script
 * web-apps/dokuwiki - only bumped version number
-* www-servers/nginx - with built-in Passenger module
+* www-servers/nginx - with built-in Passenger module (for ree18 and ruby19)

 Feel free to contribute!